Tillered Docs

 -H "Authorization: Bearer $TOKEN"

-The new peer should appear in the list with LOCAL: false.
+The new peer should appear with is_local: false.

 What happens during peer addition